Community Benefit

 shelter, supportive housing, and job training.
 Funding supported medical

-respite services for people exiting acute hospital care without stable housing.
+respite services for people exiting acute hospital care who lacked stable housing.

 Huckleberry Youth Programs